openharmony/docs/docs-en/readme/driver-subsystem.md

 The driver mainly aims to develop the functions.

-The first part that catches your eyes is the driver entry, which is described through  **DriverEntry**  alignment.
+The first part that catches your eyes is the driver entry, which is described through  **DriverEntry**.

 Three APIs are available, namely  **bind**,  **init**, and  **release**.